jhonkitri1/C-Language/README.md

 # C-Language
-Case studies that I have completed with the c . programming language  #Keep Coding
+Case studies that I have completed with the C programming language
+#Keep Coding